First Anglo-Burmese War: Aftermath

 For the Burmese, the treaty was a total humiliation and a long-lasting financial burden.
 A whole generation of men had been wiped out in battle.
 The world the Burmese knew, of conquest and martial pride, built on the back of the impressive military success of the previous seventy-five years, had come crashing down.
 The Court of Ava could not come to terms with the loss of the territories and made unsuccessful attempts to get them back.
 An uninvited British resident in Ava was a daily reminder of the humiliating defeat.
+Amherst's successor Governor-General William Cavendish-Bentinck later regretted the Treaty of Yandabo considering it far too harsh that damaged the future of Anglo-Burmese relations stating that, "that at the close of the Burmese war, we had not adopted the same measures as those that we did at the close of the Nepal war, for graduaIly removing from the minds of our opponents the sore and angry feelings left there by defeat, assuring them of the sincerity of our desire of cultivating friendly relations and keeping our government weIl informed of the real view and state of parties at the capital of Ava."
+The defeated and exhausted Royal Burmese Army also had to deal with a major Mon uprising in territories previously occupied by the British.